Inflation is a hot topic around the world right now, and for good reason.

 - Be willing to compromise – You know how the song goes, “you can’t always get what you want,” and that’s never been truer in a time like this.
 Salaries are rising everywhere, so you need to open yourself up to offering increased rates, more equity, or different titles.
 Even if you’re a little out of budget, it might be worth it to land the level of talent you need to carry the company forward.
 If that isn’t in the cards, you may then need to accept you won’t be able to get everything on your Wishlist.

 - Develop and nurture internal pipelines – Once you’ve identified and taken care of your top talent, think about how you can equip them with a fantastic team.
 Sometimes, it’s better to promote people from within or bring in junior level candidates, then let your best talent train a team of superstars.
 It’s a lot easier to build a solid team around your top talent than it is to hire, maintain, and keep candidates that are already at the top of their field.

 How inflation affects job seekers

-As much as we are talking about the employer side of the equation, inflation affects job seekers as well.
+As much as we are talking about inflation’s impact on the talent war from the employer side of the equation, economic uncertainty affects job seekers as well.
 So, if you’re in the market for a new job, there are a few things you should keep in mind:

 - Don’t base everything on an incredible salary.
 While many companies are trying to stay competitive, not all have the money to pay you what might’ve been on the high-end of the going rate last year.
 So, stay open to the entire package that is presented in an offer, many times the perks and benefits can make up for a difference in salary expectations.